pokt-network/pocket/e2e/README.md

 The test suite is located in `e2e/tests` and it contains a set of Cucumber feature files and the associated Go tests to run them. `make test_e2e` sees any files named with the pattern `*.feature` in `e2e/tests` and runs them with [godog](https://github.com/cucumber/godog), the Go test runner for Cucumber tests.
 The LocalNet must be up and running for the E2E test suite to run.

-The Validator calls RPC commands on the container by calling `kubectl exec` and targeting the pod in the cluster by name.
+The Validator issues RPC commands on the container by calling `kubectl exec` and targeting the pod in the cluster by name.
 It records the results of the command including stdout and stderr, allowing for assertions about the results of the command.

 ```mermaid
 ---